 Two years ago, during his public confession about his use of performance-enhancing drugs, Yankees star Alex Rodriguez explained that his cousin, Yuri Sucart, purchased steroids for him in the Dominican Republic.
 Now, Sucart — who was banned by the Yankees from any team-related function or facility — has resurfaced at A-Rod's side, allegedly accompanying the player on road trips this year and last, according to the New York Daily News.

 "We have been in contact with the Yankees about this matter," Rob Manfred, baseball's executive VP of labor relations, said Wednesday.
 "We are looking into it."

-Read more about that story and others, plus check out videos, trivia and more, at Friday's Morning Mashup.
+Read more about that story and others, plus check out videos, trivia and more, at Thursday's Morning Mashup.

 Dale, Michael and Jerry dig into the details of this draft for the Patriots with ESPN's Mike Reiss.

 Giardi and Price discuss the Tom Brady appeal getting overturned and Roger Goodell's victory tour.
 The guys can't believe the victory lap and some of his behavior.
 The more you listen to him, the more frustrating his behavior becomes.

 Giardi and Price break down how the teams in the AFC East altered their futures after the NFL Draft weekend.